bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/pathway_and_network_analysis_of_omics_data_2016.md

 2) open the "prostate_cancer_genemania_network.cys" file

-3) go to App > iRegulon > 'Load results from file...'
+3) go to App > iRegulon > 'Load results from the iregulon_results.irf file'

 [&uarr;](#back_to_top)